 Some degree programs use third-party tools to add extra features to the learner experience.
 A complete list of tools are outlined in your degree program’s Onboarding Course.

 You may have access to a Slack team open to degree students in your program.
-Slack is an tool that lets you chat with your classmates in real-time.
+Slack is a tool that lets you chat with your classmates in real-time.

 Depending on the degree course, you may have the opportunity to participate in live events using Zoom.
-Zoom, you will be able to lets you video chat, talk, and text chat with your program staff and peers during the time that the Zoom event is taking place.
+Zoom lets you video chat, talk, and text chat with your program staff and peers during the time that the Zoom event is taking place.

 A degree course may require you to take a proctored exam.
-Depending on your degree program, you will use a remote test proctoring service integrated on Coursera: ProctorU or Examity.
+Depending on your degree program, you will use a remote test proctoring service integrated on Coursera, such as ProctorU or Examity.
 To take a proctored exam, you will need to:

 - Schedule the exam.
 Instructions on how to schedule a proctored exam can be found in the degree course or Onboarding Course.